nod3zer0/subfit/README.md

 ### How does login work?

-Each time login page is refreshed, it gets new sv[fdkey] from server.
-So this script first gets this value from login page, and then sends it back with username, password and timestamp, to get session cookie.
+Each time the login page is refreshed, it gets a new sv[fdkey] from the server.
+So this script first gets this value from the login page, and then sends it back with username, password, and timestamp, to get the session cookie.

 ### How does file submission work?

-First it gets the page with submission form, and gets the s_key and s_tkey (which is new every time page gets refreshed).
+First, it gets the page with the submission form and gets the s_key and s_tkey (which is new every time the page gets refreshed).
 Then it sends the file these values and the session.

 ## TODO